Teoman (wrestler): Westside Xtreme Wrestling (2015–2021, 2022–2023)

 On 30 May episode of Shotgun, Metehan explained the change in character, as it was necessary to provide for his family, especially his mother who was sick.
 He was also shown to have a short temper, due to being frustrated over Abdul and Aytac's performances in the ring.
 During July, he participated in a tournament for the vacant Shotgun Championship, and defeated Hektor Invictus in the final to win his first singles title in wXw.
 At a show in Kutenholz, Avalanche goaded Metehan into accepting a title shot by insulting his mother; Metehan defeated him later that night.
 The same tactic was used by Killer Kelly (who was the #1 contender for the Shotgun Championship) on 10 October episode of Shotgun, as he had no intention of hitting a woman, but since Kelly brought his mother into it, he had to defend her honour again, and quickly defeated Kelly by submission.
 Since wXw's return in the summer, Ezel and Die Raucherpause had come to an agreement that neither stable would interfere in each other's business, with Norman Harras often acting as the middleman.
 However, Metehan and Bobby Gunns were selected in the same block of the Catch Grand Prix, and would face each other in the final match.
 In his opening block match, Metehan was defeated by Cara Noir, when he flew into a rage after the Englishman used the taunt of his previous character against him.
 Over the course of the tournament, he went on to win his next four matches.
 The final block match between Metehan and Gunns resulted in a double disqualification, and although he tied the block alongside Noir with nine points, the opening match loss proved to be crucial and Noir made the final.
 On 31 December, at Silvester Spezial, Metehan was set to face an unknown challenger.
-Harras found out that director of sports Absolute Andy was out of the country at a fitness camp, so he hacked into Andy's iPad, and sent a e-mail to the board of directors, booking himself as the challenger for the Shotgun Championship.
+Norman Harras found out that director of sports Absolute Andy was out of the country at a fitness camp, so he hacked into Andy's iPad, and sent a e-mail to the board of directors, booking himself as the challenger for the Shotgun Championship.
 Andy soon learnt that his iPad had been hacked, and interrupted the match by video, to add a stipulation that the loser would be fined €5,000.
 With that threat looming over them, Harras eventually defeated Metehan, ending his reign at 154 days.